bradchristie/taminations-flutter/assets/c1/but.md

 5. Some calls that do have a "clear last part for the Centers" may be confusing to use with the simple "But" because they have been traditionally modified in a different way.
 For example:
-   - Spin the Windmill.
+   - "Spin the Windmill".
 The Centers do have a clear last part (Cast Off 3/4) but callers more frequently modify the Outsides’ part.
-   - Plenty.
+   - "Plenty".
 The Centers do have a clear last part (1/2 Zoom), but callers more frequently modify the Split Circulates.

    Using a simple "But" with these calls to replace the Centers’ last part